jreime3124k/Unix-Socket-Project/README.md

 ----------
 Intro
 ----------
-Socket Program 1 CIS 527
+Socket Program 2 CIS 527
-Version 1.0
+Version 2.0
 Fall 14
 Gareth Lawlor
 Joshua Reimer
 Responsibilites will be designated next to each functional area below and in greater detail at the bottom of the document.
+Version 2.0 introduces MultiThreading and supports multiple clients to connect at a time.
+SEND and WHO functions are also added.

 -----------------
 Table of Contents